hibbitts-design/grav-skeleton-course-hub/pages/20.readme/page.md

 ## Extend the Capabilities of Your Learning Management System (LMS)

-By adding the URL parameter (i.e. flag) `chromeless:true` to any Open Matter Course Hub page you can display that page's content without the global header image, site navigation bar, sidebar and footer - a great way to seamlessly embed Open Matter Course Hub pages into other systems.
+By adding the URL parameter (i.e. flag) `embedded:true` to any Open Course Hub page you can display that page's content without the global header image, site navigation bar, sidebar and footer - a great way to seamlessly embed Open Course Hub pages into other systems.

-For example, the URL [demo.hibbittsdesign.org/grav-open-matter-course-hub/schedule](https://demo.hibbittsdesign.org/grav-open-matter-course-hub/schedule) displays the standard Open Matter Course Hub page but the URL [demo.hibbittsdesign.org/grav-open-matter-course-hub/schedule/chromeless:true](https://demo.hibbittsdesign.org/grav-open-matter-course-hub/schedule/chromeless:true) will only display that page's content.
-Any links between Open Matter Course Hub pages will result in pages being displayed in the same manner.
+For example, the URL [demo.hibbittsdesign.org/grav-open-course-hub/schedule](https://demo.hibbittsdesign.org/grav-open-course-hub/schedule) displays the standard Open Course Hub page but the URL [demo.hibbittsdesign.org/grav-open-course-hub/schedule/embedded:true](https://demo.hibbittsdesign.org/grav-open-course-hub/schedule/embedded:true) will only display that page's content.
+Any links between Open Course Hub pages will result in pages being displayed in the same manner.

-## What Else Can the Open Matter Course Hub do for You? ##
+## What Else Can the Open Course Hub do for You? ##
-Learn more about the capabilities of the Open Matter Course Hub project at [learn.hibbittsdesign.org](http://learn.hibbittsdesign.org/coursehub).
+Learn more about the capabilities of the Open Course Hub project at [learn.hibbittsdesign.org](http://learn.hibbittsdesign.org/coursehub).

 <hr>